Inez Brown Burns: Abortion clinic

 In San Francisco, Burns quickly became known as a skilled abortion provider.
 In 1922, she opened her first abortion clinic in a 2-story building, located at 327 Fillmore Street.
 The clinic had multiple people on staff, including nurses, a blood technician, and a janitor.
 It was designed to feel pleasant and inviting, with Persian carpets, Chippendale chairs, oil paintings, and crystal chandeliers.
-The reception room had Burns' business cards in a copper bowl, where she was described as only a "Designer."
+The reception room had Burns's business cards in a copper bowl, where she was described as only a "Designer."
 The clinic had one operating room, which included surgical devices, a bowl, and a basin.
 Other rooms had beds for recovering patients.
 The backyard had large, concrete incinerators, where the staff would burn the fetal remains.

 Perhaps due to the prior scandals of West, Burns was particularly concerned with health and hygiene.
 The operating instruments at the clinic were always sterilized and she employed trained anesthetics.
 When patients left the clinic, they were given detailed instructions for aftercare.
 If they experienced any complications, the clinic would cover any related costs.
 Consequently, the clinic had very few problems related to malpractice of complications.

 The clinic had various arrangements to address the illegal nature of the work.
 Trapdoors were installed, in case of police raids, and the clinic paid kickbacks to the San Francisco Police Department (reportedly $400/day by the 1940s), which enabled the clinic to stay open.
 Burns made sure to have a minimal paper trail.
 She did not keep detailed records of her appointments, and she carefully stored her money in various safes and compartments rather than in a bank.